| . |

 The insect is active only

-during the colder times of the year, spending the warm summer months as
+the colder times of the year, spending the warm summer months as a pupa

 buried in the ground.
 The moths begin to emerge from the soil in

-and shortly thereafter mate and seek out pine trees where they place
+August and shortly thereafter mate and seek out pine trees where they

-eggs.
-Each female produces a single egg mass which it fastens to
+their eggs.
+Each female produces a single egg mass which it

-needle of a suitable host trees.
-Egg masses contain up to 300 or
+to a needle of a suitable host trees.
+Egg masses contain up to

-eggs and the caterpillars typically eclose from them four or more weeks
+or so eggs and the caterpillars typically eclose from them four or more

-they are laid.
-The eggs are completely covered with scales that
+weeks after they are laid.
+The eggs are completely covered with

 |